risevest/fe-intern-test/README.md

 You should now see the working project page on [http://localhost:3080](http://localhost:3080)

+### Task 1
+Implement the design below
 ![Screenshot 1](design/web.png)

-### Task 1
-Design and implement the image above

 ### Task 2
-Add a simple JS validation to the login form.
-Submit button should have hover effect that changes it's background color.
-Please notice checkbox's custom look.
+Add a simple JS validation to the login form that validates on submit.

 ## Send us your repo!